voltaire-toledo/mizu-keys/README.md

 This will:

 - Download the latest MIZU Keys release from GitHub
 - Set up AutoHotkey (portable, no admin install needed)
 - Create a Start Menu shortcut
 - Launch MIZU Keys for you!

+> [!NOTE]
+> The script will automatically install it into your profile's %LOCALAPPDATA%\Mizu-Keys directory.

 ---